 At a minimum, you must have the following permissions:

-Edit Pages(to add the Notes task flows to a page)
+Edit Pages(to add the RSS task flow to a page)

-For notes to work in a portal, the portal manager or anyone with
+For RSS to work in a portal, the portal manager or anyone with

 Manage Security and Configuration or